timostamm/protobuf-ts/CONTRIBUTING.md

 information necessary to create the `CodeGeneratorRequest`s we need for testing the plugin.

-`packages/plugin` and `packages/plugin-framework` are both tested using the `FileDescriptorSet`.
+`packages/plugin` is tested using the `FileDescriptorSet`.
 In `spec/helpers.ts`, the function `getCodeGeneratorRequest` can be used to create a `CodeGeneratorRequest` from the file descriptors.

 The plugin itself has only very basic test coverage.
 We generate TypeScript (in memory) for all .proto files in `packages/proto` and compile the